murphygroup/cellorganizer-documentation_old/source/chapters/docker-cellorganizer.rst

 Introduction
 ************
-CellOrganizer is a software package that learns generative models of cellorganization from fluorescence micrographs.
+CellOrganizer is a software package that learns generative models of cell organization from fluorescence micrographs.
 These models are useful for modeling the dependency between compartments of the cell, allowing for a compact representation of cell geometries that is useful for spatially realistic biochemical simulations.

-There are two main functions which this tutorial will cover: **img2slml**, the top-level function to train a generative model of cell morphology, and **slml2img**, the top-level function to generate simulated instances from a trained model.
+There are two main functions which this document will cover

+- **img2slml**, the top-level function to train generative models of cell morphology, and
+- **slml2img**, the top-level function to generate simulated instances from a trained generative model.

 Whom is this tutorial for?
 *************************